mui/toolpad/docs/data/toolpad/core/components/account/account.md

 ## States

+### Signed In

 If a `session` object is present, the component is rendered as a dropdown containing the user's account details as well as an option to sign out.

+{{"demo": "AccountDemoSignedIn.js", "bg": "outlined" }}

+### Signed Out

 When signed out, the component renders as an inline sign in button within the dashboard layout.

-{{"demo": "AccountDemo.js", "bg": "gradient" }}
+{{"demo": "AccountDemoSignedOut.js", "bg": "outlined" }}

 ## Customization